PeachKingHunter/ObviRoots/README.md

 # ObviRoots

-Description
+Description:
-    Write polynomials.
+    - Write polynomials.
 The goal is to practice identifying obvious roots when they exist.

 In Work.